MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Win/loss analysis

-The job of evaluating why deals were won or lost to improve the marketing process.
+Win/loss analysis is the process of evaluating why deals were won or lost, to improve the marketing process.

 ### Work Breakdown Structure (WBS)